pishoyg/coptic/README.md

 ### Technical Guidelines

+1. Minimize dependence on HTML, and keep behavior as much as possible in JavaScript (TypeScript).
+   - We have (so far) a single, relatively small, JavaScript file.
+But we have a huge number of HTML files.
+Having to regenerate one file is much cheaper.
+   - You can protect your data better.
+JavaScript has good obfuscators.
+HTML content can not be as easily concealed.

 1. Add in-code assertions and checks.
 This is our first line of defense, and has been the champion when it comes to ensuring correctness and catching bugs.